suhail017/Python-R-Visualization/Climate_Work/readme.md

-# Climate Scientist Coding Challenge
+# Climate Scientist work demonstration

-This is an open-ended assessment which gives you a chance to demonstrate:
+This is an open-ended assessment in which i demonstrate:
 - expertise of climate dynamics and subseasonal-to-seasonal (S2S) teleconnections
 - proficiency with standard geospatial analysis toolsets
 - creativity and ability to quickly prototype a solution

-We have provided you with a 70-year sample dataset of several climate variables from the ERA5 reanalysis.
+I start working with a 70-year sample dataset of several climate variables from the ERA5 reanalysis.
 The data are reprocessed to weekly resolution on a 1&deg; grid.
-Your assignment is to:
+My main goal is :
 - choose a single geo coordinate (or aggregated region) in the dataset to predict
 - choose a single variable to predict
 - choose a forecast lead time between 2-52 weeks
 - build a statistical, physical, or machine learning predictive model
 - test and analyze its predictive performance by applying it to out of sample data

-You should aim for the most predictive model you can, and choose your geographic domain and input variables accordingly.
-Time limit is two hours - we don't want this to be a second job for you.
-If you are not done after two hours, it is OK to submit a partial answer.